palash1992/DynamicGEM/README.md

 ## Install
 Before setting up DynamicGEM, it is suggested that the dynamic triad and TIMERS are properly set up.

+"To setup up the dynamicTriad please follow the repository "https://github.com/luckiezhou/DynamicTriad"

 The package uses setuptools, which is a common way of installing python modules.
 To install in your home directory, use:
 ```bash
     python setup.py install --user